hope21kmj/madoo/README.md

  - improved code consistency and sharing

-For more information, as well as an immediately useable, binary version of the Reddcoin Core software, see http://www.reddcoin.com
+For more information, as well as an immediately useable, binary version of the Madoocoin Core software, see http://www.madoocoin.com

 License
 -------

-Reddcoin Core is released under the terms of the MIT license.
+Madoocoin Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see http://opensource.org/licenses/MIT.

 Development process